Ted Kravitz

 Ted Kravitz (born Theodore Joseph Nathaniel Slotover; 21 March 1974) is a British Formula One pit-lane reporter who works for Sky Sports F1.

-In addition to his role as a pit-lane reporter, Kravitz is also known for his in-depth technical analysis and insights into the world of Formula One.
+In addition to his role as a pit-lane reporter, Kravitz is known for his in-depth technical analysis and insights into the world of Formula One.
 He is the presenter and producer of Ted's Notebook, a segment that explores the technical aspects of each race weekend.
 Kravitz has been a prominent figure in the Formula One community for over two decades and is widely respected for his knowledge and passion for the sport.
 Prior to joining Sky Sports F1, Kravitz worked as a pit-lane reporter for both ITV and BBC Sport's coverage of Formula One.
-Outside of his work in motorsport, Kravitz has also presented and produced content for various television and radio programmes.
+Outside his work in motorsport, Kravitz has also presented and produced content for various television and radio programmes.

 Career

 Early career

 Kravitz was born in Hammersmith, London.
 His mother is American and is from Union City, New Jersey.
 While at university, he began presenting on University Radio Exeter.
 Upon graduation, he trained as a journalist at CBS News' London bureau before working for local radio stations in the South-West of England as a news and sports reporter.
 He then returned to London to work for 95.8 Capital FM, on their Sony Award-winning news show, The Way It Is.

 After a spell as a news and sports reporter for LBC and London News Direct, Kravitz joined Chrysalis Television at the end of 1996 to work on their Grand Prix programming.